philip-shen/note_Networking/IPv6_StatelessAddAutoConf_SLAAC/README.md

     b)  If the prefix is the link-local prefix, silently ignore the Prefix Information option.

     c)  If the preferred lifetime is greater than the valid lifetime, silently ignore the Prefix Information option.
       A node MAY wish to log a system management error in this case.

-    d)  If the prefix advertised is not equal to the prefix of an address configured by stateless autoconfiguration already in the list of addresses associated with the interface (where "equal" means the two prefix lengths are the same and the first prefix- length bits of the prefixes are identical), and if the Valid Lifetime is not 0, form an address (and add it to the list) by combining the advertised prefix with an interface identifier of the link as follows:
+    d)  If the prefix advertised is not equal to the prefix of an address configured by stateless autoconfiguration already in the list of addresses associated with the interface (where "equal" means the two prefix lengths are the same and the first prefix-length bits of the prefixes are identical), and if the Valid Lifetime is not 0, form an address (and add it to the list) by combining the advertised prefix with an interface identifier of the link as follows:

       |            128 - N bits               |       N bits           |